dportalesr/technically-speaking/_posts/2018-10-23-sinatra-reloader-livereload.md

 ---
 layout: post
-title: Sinatra Reload + LiveReload
+title: Sinatra Reloader + LiveReload
 date: 2018-10-23 01:18 -0500
+excerpt: Development flow in Sinatra is slow out-of-the-box.
+Sinatra Reloader surely is fast, but we can go faster.
 ---
 <img class="post-frontimage" src="/assets/img/reloading.jpg" alt="RELOADING!">

-# Sinatra Reloader

-## Background

 [Sinatra::Contrib](http://sinatrarb.com/contrib/) is a project that basically extends the core capabilities of Sinatra without adding significant overhead.
 It provides useful and often asked functionality in the form of extensions.